SkylineCommunications/dataminer-docs/connector-help/connector_help/Alcatel 7750 SR.md

 ### VRRP page

-Thispage displays the VRRP (Virtual Router Redundancy Protocol) information.
+This page displays the VRRP (Virtual Router Redundancy Protocol) information.

 The following tables are available: